-A Pest Inspection from Scott Home Inspection will include a visual review of the structure and foundation of the home for the presence of pest, insects or organisms.
+At Scott Home Inspection, a division of Scott Home Services, LLC, a Pest Inspection includes a visual review of the structure and foundation of the home for the presence of pests, insects or organisms.
 The inspector will access and inspect all readily accessible areas where pests and wood destroying insects may be a concern, and will document any evidence of pests and insects as well as conditions that may be conducive to infestation.

 How a Pest Inspection Works:

 Our Pest Inspectors will arrive at the home and begin searching for any evidence of pest, insects or organisms.
 We follow the guidelines created by the National Pest Management Association and the NPMA-33 inspection procedure, as well as general pest inspection.
 An exterior perimeter inspection is done, as well as observations of the crawlspace, basement, attic, and garage areas.
 The inspection includes a search for visible evidence of the following items; live insects, dead insects, shelter tubes, exit holes, staining, visible signs of wood damage, pest droppings, evidence of nesting and openings and penetrations that are not secured.
 We’ll also look for evidence of any past treatments performed.